idugalic/micro-ecommerce/README.md

 This project is intended to demonstrate end-to-end best practices for building a cloud native, microservice architecture using Spring Boot&Cloud.

+## What is cloud native

+To understand “cloud native,” we must first understand “cloud.”
+In the context of this application, cloud refers to Platform as a Service.
+PaaS providers expose a platform that hides infrastructure details from the application developer, where that platform resides on top of Infrastructure as a Service (IaaS).

+A cloud-native application is an application that has been designed and implemented to run on a Platform-as-a-Service installation and to embrace horizontal elastic scaling.

 ## Architecture

 The microservice architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API.